 Complaints related to state consumer protection laws (e.g., laws related to fraud or false advertising) shall be referred to the Tennessee Division of Consumer Affairs and shall be reviewed and handled by that unit (http://www.tn.gov/consumer/).

-Please see the College Catalog for official details on this topic.
+Please see the University Catalog for official details on this topic.

 Student Right to Know and Campus Security Act

 Information relative to the Student Right to Know and Campus Security Act (Public Law 101-542) is available in the Office of the Vice President for Student Development.
 This information includes campus crime statistics and graduation rates by athletic participation, gender, and ethnicity.

 In accordance with the Tennessee College and University Security Information Act of 1989, Milligan University has prepared a report containing campus security policies and procedures, data on campus crimes, and other related information.
-A free copy of this report may be obtained by any student, employee, or applicant for admission or employment from the Office of Student Development, Milligan College, Milligan College, Tennessee 37682.
+A free copy of this report may be obtained by any student, employee, or applicant for admission or employment from the Office of Student Development, Milligan University, Milligan, Tennessee 37682.